JarrettRoth-Cleo/jaxb-v2/README.md

 After completing these 2 mvn calls, the XJC jar can be found in jaxb-ri/xjc/xjc/target and all dependencies can be found in jaxb-ri/xjc/xjc/target/dependencies.
 All need to be added to the xsd.importwizard plugin.

+### Overriding the Default NameConverter

+Changes were made to the XJC logic to no longer utilize the hard coded NameConverter.standard NameConverter instance.
+This allows us to change how the class/interface/field names are generated without having to rebuild the entire XJC project.

+This [class](jaxb-ri/core/src/main/java/com/sun/xml/bind/api/impl/NameConverterProvider.java) was added to be the source of each kind of NameConverter instance available to the XJC project.

+This [test suite](jaxb-ri/xjc/src/test/java/xjcTests/NameConverterOverrideTest.java) was created to represent how the standard NameConverter can be implemented.

+The current instance of the Standard NameConverter used in the test attempts to remove any automatic camel casing so it matches the XSD closer.
+This doesn't follow Java naming conventions, but it does match the data closer.

+TODO: Override the `Standard#removeIllegalIdentifierChars` method in in the new  NameConverter in order to map Illegal Identifier characters to their full names.
+Ex: '*' is found in an element name, replace it with 'asterisk'